On graphs embeddable in a layer of a hypercube and their extremal numbers: Appendix A: Another upper bound on extremal number for subdivisions

 \section{Appendix A:~ Another upper bound on extremal number for subdivisions}

 \begin{theorem} Let $H'$ be a bipartite graph such that $H=T_{1}(H')$ is cubical.
 Then $\ex(Q_n, H)= o(||Q_n||)$. \end{theorem}

-\begin{proof} We shall use the typical argument introduced by Chung \cite{chung}.
-Fix any positive constant $c$ and consider a subgraph $G$ of $Q_n$ with $c||Q_n||$ edges.
+\begin{proof} We shall use a typical argument introduced by Chung \cite{chung}.
+Fix any positive constant $c$ and consider a spanning subgraph $G$ of $Q_n$ with $c||Q_n||$ edges.
 Then the average degree of $G$ is $cn$.
-For each vertex $v$, create an auxiliary graph $G_v$ with vertex set $N(v)$ in $Q_n$ and two vertices $x, x' \in N(v)$ adjacent in $G_v$ if and only there is a vertex $w\neq v$ and two edges $wx, wx'$ in $G$.
+For each vertex $v$, create an auxiliary graph $G_v$ with vertex set $N(v)$ in $Q_n$ and two vertices $x, x' \in N(v)$ adjacent in $G_v$ if and only if there is a vertex $w\neq v$ and two edges $wx, wx'$ in $G$.
+Note that $w\not\in N(v)$ because $Q_n$ is triangle-free.
 We claim that there is a vertex $v$ such that $||G_v||\geq c'n^2$ for a positive constant $c'$. \\